 Prerequisites

 An ARMS agent V4.1.0 or later is installed.
 For more information, see Application Monitoring overview.
-When you use an ARMS agent earlier than V4.1.0, this feature does not take effect even if it is configured.
+The feature does not take effect on agents earlier than V4.1.0, even if rules are configured.

-In an ARMS agent V4.2.0 or later, multiple API match rules and parameter extraction rules can be added to a single business parameter extraction rule.
+V4.2.0 or later: Multiple API match rules and parameter extraction rules can be added to a single business parameter extraction rule.

 Supported parameter types and sources